Astragalus neglectus

 Astragalus neglectus, or Cooper's milkvetch, is a species of flowering plant in the family Fabaceae native to northeastern North America.

 Description

 Astragalus neglectus is a perennial, herbaceous plant growing 30 to 90 cm tall.
-The alternate, compound leaves have 11-25 leaflets.
+The alternate, compound leaves have 11 to 25 leaflets.
 The 10 to 20 white or creamy flowers form a cluster arising from the upper leaf axils.
 The fruit is in the form of an inflated pod.

 Etymology

 The first published description of the species (as Phaca neglecta) was in A Flora of North America by John Torrey and Asa Gray in 1838.
 The species is called Cooper's milkvetch after a William Cooper who discovered the plant described by Gray in 1856 as Astragalus cooperi (which ultimately was considered to be the same entity as A. neglectus).

 Distribution and habitat

-The range of Astragalus negelctus is centred around the Great Lakes, but it also occurs from Manitoba and South Dakota east to Massachusetts and Virginia.
+The range of Astragalus neglectus is centred around the Great Lakes, but it also occurs from Manitoba and South Dakota east to Massachusetts and Virginia.
 It is rare throughout most of its range.
 It is found in wet to dry, open, often rocky habitats, especially those that are calcareous.
 Natural disturbance is required to maintain these open habitats.